 The waste management and recycling industry is a mature industry, as major materials have been recycled for a while.
-The emphasis of the industry has thus far been to "clean the mess" created by industrial processes, i.e. a remedial effort rather than a redesign of the processes to prevent the damage.
-The waste management sector is only a segment of the SBP services industry.
-This industry is expected to go through rapid structural change, including concentration and privatization (OECD, 1999).
-New technologies are expected to move the emphasis from remedial "end of pipe" clean up activities, which concentrate on individual industrial processes, to preventative models which are orientated to design whole industrial systems, where industrial processes are designed to achieve closed loop, "cradle to cradle" features (OECD, 1999; Diener and Terkla, 2000).
-Furthermore, the sector has been urged by governments and environmental agencies to design products and services that integrate environmental management with other business strategies that contribute to core businesses (OECD, 1999; Diener and Terkla, 2000; Gutberlet, 2000).
-All these pressures are stimulating considerable research and investment in new technologies to "design waste out" of products and processes, with the participation of universities and other research organizations.
-A very important trend is the coming to fruition of initiatives to "spin off" the intellectual property, in the form of technologies and patents, from universities and other research institutions into the commercial sector (Rutherford and Fulop, 2006).
-Life Cycle Assessment (LCA) features strategies to produce "cradle to cradle", closed loop processes, and sustainable approaches to product (service) design and manufacture but maintains focus on these products' and services' performance to achieve customer satisfaction (Nuii, 2001; Maxwell and van der Vorst, 2002).
-Another trend, "precipitated" by the adoption of ISO14001 is the management of supply chains for the achievement of the same.
+The emphasis of the industry has thus far been to 'clean the mess' created by industrial processes, that is, a remedial effort rather than a redesign of the processes to prevent the damage.
+The waste management sector, however, is only a segment of the EGS industry.
+This industry is expected to go through rapid structural change, including concentration and privatisation (OECD, 1999).
+New technologies are expected to move the emphasis from remedial 'end of pipe' clean up activities, which concentrate on individual industrial processes, to preventative models which are orientated to design whole industrial systems, where industrial processes are designed to achieve closed loop, 'cradle to cradle' features (Diener and Terkla, 2000; OECD, 1999).
+Furthermore, the sector has been urged by governments and environmental agencies to design products and services that integrate environmental management with other business strategies that contribute to core businesses (Diener and Terkla, 2000; Gutberlet, 2000; OECD, 1999).
+All these pressures are stimulating considerable research and investment in new technologies to 'design waste out' of products and processes, with the participation of HE organisations.
+A very important trend is the coming to fruition of initiatives to 'spin off' the intellectual property, in the form of technologies and patents, from universities and other research institutions into the commercial sector (Rutherford and Fulop, 2006).
+Life Cycle Assessment (LCA) features strategies to produce 'cradle to cradle', closed loop processes, and sustainable approaches to product (service) design and manufacture but maintains focus on these products' and services' performance to achieve customer satisfaction (Maxwell and van der Vorst, 2002; Nuij, 2001).
+Another trend, 'precipitated' by the adoption of ISO14001 is the management of supply chains for the achievement of the same.
 In terms of energy, hydropower seems an important growth area, with prospect revenues of \$160Bn pa (Koch, 2002), and opportunities for small scale projects.
 Developing countries seem set to become an important market for any renewable energy project (Ibid).
 Education and training are sectors of activity that are set to grow, as both consumers and companies' employees need to be made aware of the ecological impact both of production and consumption (Gutberlet, 2000) and this may interest both the private and the public sector.
-The demand for environmental management systems (EMS) supported by information systems is likely to increase significantly, for example in the transport industry (Rondinelli and Berry, 2000).
+The demand for Environmental Management Systems (EMS) supported by information systems is likely to increase significantly, for example in the transport industry (Rondinelli and Berry, 2000).
 This opens opportunities for consulting services.
-Some of these services, such as energy audits, are supplied by industrial sector associations or utilities, but there is already evidence that the private sector, e.g. engineering firms, are more effective (Schleich, 2004).
-Finally, a disturbing trend consists of the rise of new specialized and organized eco- crime activities, including for example illegal hazardous waste trafficking (Massari and Monzini, 2004).
+Some of these services, such as energy audits, are supplied by industrial sector associations or utilities, but there is already evidence that the private sector, for example, engineering firms, are more effective (Schleich, 2004).
+Finally, a disturbing trend consists of the rise of new specialised and organised eco- crime activities, including for example illegal hazardous waste trafficking (Massari and Monzini, 2004).